 Now, let's define product manager and delivery lead roles regarding ongoing product discovery and delivery.

-Product manager and delivery lead in continuous discovery and delivery
+Product manager and delivery manager in continuous discovery and delivery

 To begin with, let’s see what these two processes are supposed to look like.